Free CrowdStrike CCCS-203b Exam Actual Questions & Explanations

 Use this topic map to guide your study for CrowdStrike CCCS-203b (CrowdStrike Certified Cloud Specialist) within the CrowdStrike Certified Cloud Specialist path.

-• Falcon Cloud Security Features and Services: Understand the core capabilities of CrowdStrike's cloud-native security platform, including threat detection, visibility, and integration points across cloud environments.
+• Falcon Cloud Security Features and Services: Understand the core capabilities of the Falcon platform, including agent deployment models, sensor types, and cloud-native protection mechanisms that differentiate CrowdStrike solutions.

-• Cloud Account Registration: Learn how to onboard and register cloud accounts (AWS, Azure, GCP) with Falcon, configure API permissions, and establish secure connections between cloud infrastructure and CrowdStrike.
+• Cloud Account Registration: Learn to onboard cloud accounts (AWS, Azure, GCP) into the Falcon console, configure API integrations, and establish proper permissions and trust relationships for seamless monitoring.

-• Pre-Runtime Protection: Configure preventive controls that block threats before execution, including image scanning, vulnerability assessment, and admission policies in container and Kubernetes environments.
+• Pre-Runtime Protection: Configure preventive controls that stop threats before execution, including image scanning, vulnerability assessment, and admission controller policies in containerized environments.

-• Runtime Protection: Deploy runtime monitoring to detect and respond to threats during workload execution, including process monitoring, network behavior analysis, and anomaly detection.
+• Runtime Protection: Apply behavioral monitoring and threat detection during workload execution, including process monitoring, network segmentation, and anomaly detection across cloud instances.

 Question Formats & What They Test

-• Multiple choice: Test your grasp of Falcon features, cloud security terminology, configuration options, and best practices for CrowdStrike deployments.
+• Multiple choice: Test your understanding of CrowdStrike Falcon features, cloud account setup procedures, policy configuration options, and security terminology specific to cloud environments.

 Preparation Guidance

-• Map Falcon Cloud Security Features and Services, Cloud Account Registration, Cloud Security Policies and Rules, Pre-Runtime Protection, Runtime Protection, Findings and Detection Analysis, and Remediating and Reporting Issues to weekly study goals; track your progress against each domain.
+• Map Falcon Cloud Security Features and Services, Cloud Account Registration, Cloud Security Policies and Rules, Pre-Runtime Protection, Runtime Protection, Findings and Detection Analysis, and Remediating and Reporting Issues to weekly study goals and track your progress against each domain.

-• Work through practice question sets in topic order; review detailed explanations for both correct and incorrect answers to identify knowledge gaps.
+• Work through practice question sets; review explanations for both correct and incorrect answers to identify knowledge gaps and reinforce weak areas.

 Explore other CrowdStrike certifications: view all CrowdStrike exams.